top of page

 • It’s okay to disappoint people sometimes.

-• Saying no allows you to say yes to the things that truly matter.
+• Saying no lets you say yes to the things that truly matter.

 Updated: May 7, 2024